Tamalaika/P_monty/README.md

 - Don’t forget to push your header file
 - All your header files should be include guarded
 - You are expected to do the tasks in the order shown in the project
+## Compilation
+To compile this project, you can use the following command:

+$ make
+## Allowable opcodes and what they do